 I am a queer immigrant from Eastern Europe.
 I haven’t written seriously until my early thirties, when I finally chose the language for my poetry and prose: English, which is either my third, fourth, or fifth (quasi)native tongue.
 I was born in Ukraine, and lived in subarctic Russia and Israel before coming to the US for graduate school at UC Berkeley.
 I now live and teach in the Midwestern US.

 The struggle for language, for voice, and the often uneasy melding of cultures and viewpoints inform my life and my writing.
 I am passionate about diversity in SFF and elsewhere, and I often advocate for diversity through my essays and editorial work.
 My stories have appeared in Strange Horizons, Beneath Ceaseless Skies, Unlikely Story, and other places, and my poetry in Apex, Goblin Fruit, Uncanny, and elsewhere.
 My poems have been nominated for the Rhysling award every year since I began publishing, and in 2014, my poem “I will show you a single treasure from the treasures of Shah Niyaz” has taken 3rd place in the long poetry category.
 I have won the Rannu competition with “In the Third Cycle“, an epic poem in the Journeymaker cycle.
-My poems have also won and placed in the Strange Horizons Readers’ Poll.
+My poems have won (2012, 2013, 2015) and placed (2013, 2014, 2015) in the Strange Horizons Readers’ Poll.
+In 2016, one of my poems made the Locus Recommended Reading List.

 I am active on twitter as @roselemberg.